bayareala8s/Architecting-on-Azure/cardiovascular_disease_prediction/README.md

 6. **Monitoring**: Delta Live Tables provides built-in monitoring and alerting, so you can understand the health of your data pipelines at a glance.

 In summary, Delta Live Tables is a powerful tool for building, managing, and monitoring data pipelines in Databricks.

+### Unity Catalog in DataBricks

+Unity Catalog in Databricks is a unified data catalog that provides a consolidated view of data across an organization.
+It allows users to discover, understand, and govern data.
+It's a part of Databricks SQL and it provides a simple way to manage data across multiple databases and tables.

+Key features of Unity Catalog include:

+1. **Unified View**: It provides a single view of all your data across the organization, regardless of where it is stored.

+2. **Data Discovery**: It allows users to easily discover and understand their data.
+Users can search for tables, view table schemas, and preview data.

+3. **Data Governance**: It provides features for data governance, such as managing permissions and tracking data lineage.

+4. **Integration**: It integrates with other Databricks features, such as Delta Lake, for a seamless data management experience.

+Please note that the availability and features of Unity Catalog may vary based on the Databricks platform version and the specific plan your organization is using.